-One of the most important steps in creating the traditional Yaemon flavour is the preparation of koji (Aspergillus oryzae), a fungus that play a key role in kick-starting the fermentation process.
+One of the most important steps in creating the traditional Yaemon flavor is the preparation of koji (Aspergillus oryzae), a fungus that plays a key role in kick-starting the fermentation process.
 According to Yaemon, the quality of the koji is one of the key factors in determining the taste of the final product.
 While many large industrial producers incubate koji at an artificially constant temperature to speed up production, Minamigura grow their koji in tune with the natural changing of the seasons, giving greater character and depth to the finished product.
-This, along with the continued use and maintenance of ancient wooden fermentation vats and their precious cultures of microorganisms, provides the essence of the Yaemon Tamari flavor.
+This, along with the continued use and maintenance of the ancient wooden fermentation vats and their precious cultures of microorganisms, provides the essence of the Yaemon Tamari flavor.